amazon-archives/aws-appsync-chat-starter-react/README.md

 3. To perform entity and sentiment analysis on messages via Amazon Comprehend, select ANALYZE -> SENTIMENT from the drop-down menu.
 4. To translate the message select the desired language under TRANSLATE in the drop-down menu (supported languages: English, Mandarin, Portuguese, French and Spanish).
 In the translation pane, click on the microphone icon to listen to the translated message.

-## Building, Deploying and Publishing
+## Building, Deploying and Publishing with the Amplify CLI

 1. Execute `amplify add hosting` from the project's root folder and follow the prompts to create an S3 bucket (DEV) and/or a CloudFront distribution (PROD).